 As the list of Forex brokers is quite extensive, choosing a broker is not an easy task.
-Here are important criteria for choosing a broker.
+Here are the important criteria for choosing a broker.

 a) Check review website that is known to provide a well-balanced opinion on various brokers.
 The best is to find a website that also lists pros and cons, besides the end grade or number.

 b) Ask other Forex traders which Forex broker they use and why, and which ones they certainly would not use and why.